BRCAChallenge/brca-exchange/website/content/help_research.md

 	* ##### _Coming Soon_:
 		Supplementary information about bar chart details and functionality

-# Previous Versions Tile
-The Previous Versions Tile contains the date a variant was last updated in ClinVar \(Date Last Updated\), as well as a history of the variant’s previous updates.

-Date Last Updated is not to be confused with Date Last Reviewed or Date Last Evaluated.
-Any information added to a variant report in ClinVar counts as an update.
-Furthermore, not all information available from a ClinVar export is displayed on BRCA Exchange, so you may not be able to find what was updated on our site.
-The update will still be reflected in Date Last Updated.

-For example, a new citation may be added for a VUS in ClinVar.
-Even though that citation may not be displayed on BRCA Exchange, we will reflect that ClinVar’s variant entry has been updated.
-You can visit ClinVar for the citation by clicking the SCV Accession number in the ClinVar Tile, and navigating to the “Assertion and Evidence Details” of ClinVar’s variant page.
-Clicking the SCV Accession number will automatically search your variant in ClinVar, so that you can view all variant information available in their database.
-Other clincically important details not in BRCA Exchange that are available in ClinVar include number of families and number of individuals reported to have the variant in question.

 ## Lollipop Plots
 Lollipop plots are a tool to visualize the chromosomal position and pathogenicity classification for each variant in a gene.
 Here, each circle-capped ‘lollipop’ indicates whether a BRCA1 and BRCA2 variant is pathogenic (labeled in red), benign (labeled in light-blue), or the variants clinical significance is uncertain (labeled in dark-blue).
 The y-axis represents the pathogenicity classification of a variant.
 The x-axis represents the genomic coordinates of those variants in GRCh38 human reference space.
 The bottom box that runs along the x-axis of the diagram displays the position of each exon in the selected gene.